apache/nuttx/configs/ez80f910200zco/README.txt

   Paths were also updated that are specific to a 32-bit toolchain running on a 64 bit windows platform.
-Change to a different toolchain, you will need to modify the versioning in Make.defs; if you want to build on a different platform, you will need to change the path the the ZDS binaries in that files as well as in your PATH environment variable.
+Change to a different toolchain, you will need to modify the versioning in Make.defs; if you want to build on a different platform, you will need to change the path the ZDS binaries in that files as well as in your PATH environment variable.

 Version 5.2.1